 Fraser, Heather & Nik Taylor (2016), Neoliberalization, Universities and the Public Intellectual.
 Species, Gender and the Production of Knowledge, London: Palgrave.

-Gill, Rosalind (2009), ‘Breaking the silence the hidden injuries of the neo-liberal University’, In Gill, R. and Flood, R. (eds.), Secrecy and Silence in the Research Process: Feminist Reflections, London: Routledge, pp. 228-245.
+Gill, Rosalind (2009), ‘Breaking the silence the hidden injuries of the neo-liberal University’, in Rosalind Gill & Ryan Flood (eds), Secrecy and Silence in the Research Process: Feminist Reflections, London: Routledge, pp. 228-245.

 Haraway, Donna J. (2016), Staying with the Trouble: Making Kin in the Chthulucene, Durham: Duke University Press Books.